kuriosity-sg/mp3/README.md

 This library is an Arduino library for [YWRobot MP3 Module with Speaker](https://www.kuriosity.sg/mp3-module-with-speaker/) from [www.kuriosity.sg](https://www.kuriosity.sg)

+The library uses Software Serial on pins 2 (RX) and 3 (TX) for communication with the MP3 Module.
+Connect TXD from MP3 Module to pin 2 and RXD from MP3 Module to pin 3 of the Arduino.

 ## Supported Functions
 - void begin();                             // Begin function
 - void play();								              // Play